anthonyjdella/personal-website/anthonyjdella/content/blog/how-to-add-search-to-your-hugo-static-site.md

 ---
-title: "How to Add Search to Your Hugo Static Site"
+title: "How to Add Search to Your Hugo Static Site 🔎"
 date: 2022-01-08T12:49:27+06:00
 writtenDate: "January 8, 2022"
 authors: "Anthony Dellavecchia"